-Qualifications LLB, Bachelor of Arts (History, Politics and Philosophy)
+Qualifications Experience LLB, Bachelor of Arts (History, Politics and Philosophy)

-Experience 36 years of experience as a solicitor at Wallmans Lawyers.
+36 years of experience as a solicitor at Wallmans Lawyers.
 Partner for almost 30 years.
-Chairman of Partners for 2.
-Years Member of Legal Practitioners liquor licensing and gaming.

-Disciplinary Tribunal for 3 years.
-Practiced in local government, planning and
+Chairman of Partners for 2 Years Member of Legal Practitioners Disciplinary Tribunal for 3 years.
+Practiced in local government, planning and liquor licensing and gaming.